The Hip Hop and Religion Reader

 Dr Abby Day, University of Kent, UK

 "Exhaustive in its scope and expansive in its reach, this volume announces and solidifies the seriousness of religion to any consideration of hip hop.
-Pinn and Miller have put together a reader that curates an exciting new path inquiry."
+Pinn and Miller have put together a reader that curates an exciting new path of inquiry."

 Eddie S. Glaude, Jr., Princeton University, USA